The short answer is “no.”

 2) If your HDTV is already mounted to the wall.

 If your TV is already mounted to the wall, you might not not have access to the TV’s inputs or you might not want to string new cables in front of the wall.
 For example, I have a TV in my house that was mounted with just a single HDMI cable built into the wall (for the best aesthetics).
 The idea was to use that single, hidden HDMI cable to connect the TV to a receiver, and just use the receiver to switch between the other components.
-But to make things easier for my wife, I ultimately decided not to put a receiver in this room.
-So then what?
+But to make things easier for my wife, I ultimately decided not to put a receiver in this room, and opted for a Blu-Ray player with 2 HDMI inputs for additional components — the Samsung BD-E6500 (which Samsung, sadly, no longer makes).
+Oppo also has been known to make high-end Blu-Ray players with multiple inputs, like this one and this one.

 So there you go… Thanks to an ever-improving stable of soundbars and other devices, if you don’t want the hassle or complexity of a receiver, you really don’t need one.

-Looking for home theater equipment?
+Looking for other home theater equipment?
 Don’t forget to check out Amazon’s TV & Video deals.